Blade & Soul: Sequels

-Due to the lack of a development team and Team Bloodlust focusing on the Unreal Engine 4 upgrade of the PC version and the console port version, the development process of Blade & Soul M has been halted and delayed.
-In 2020, NCSoft has announced that Team Bloodlust has canceled the mobile port version and merged the Blade & Soul M team into Team B2.
-As a result, Blade & Soul M was canceled, and all developed elements have been integrated into Blade & Soul 2.
+Due to the lack of a development team and Team Bloodlust focusing on the Unreal Engine 4 upgrade of the PC version and the console port version, the development process of Blade & Soul M was halted and delayed, before it was canceled in 2020 and Blade & Soul M team was merged into Team B2.
+All developed elements have been integrated into Blade & Soul 2.

-Blade & Soul 2 is focusing on the all-new PVE and PVP combat experiences designed for playing on the mobile platform and on the PCs, sharing a little connection to Blade & Soul 1, and presenting the beautiful graphics that powered by Unreal Engine 4.
+Blade & Soul 2 is focusing on the all-new PVE and PVP combat experiences designed for playing on the mobile platform and on the PCs, sharing a little connection to Blade & Soul.
+It is powered by Unreal Engine 4.
 The sequel was launched on August 26, 2021, for the Android, iOS, and Microsoft Windows, and is planned to be released for the console in the future.
 Cross-play function was applied for all versions of Blade & Soul 2.